What can be worse than watching your favorite rubber plant die slowly? No worries.

 Signs that your rubber plant is dying

-There is some sign which tells you whether a rubber plant is dying or not.
+There is some sign that tells you whether a rubber plant is dying.
 By observing these changes in your plant, you can take quick action.

-The color of rubber plant leaves changes to brown and yellow when they became dry or moisturized on the surface of the rubber plant.
+The color of rubber plant leaves changes to brown and yellow when they become dry or moisturized on the surface of the rubber plant.

 Excess water applied to the plant can change the color of leaves to yellow and less water is the reason for the loosening of the plant’s color.